agoldst/dfrtopics/README.md

 The tests are based on a sample set of data from DfR.
 I do not currently have permission to distribute that data, but you can recreate it if you wish to run the tests or regenerate the package vignette.
 Perform [this search in DfR](http://dfr.jstor.org/fsearch/submitrequest?cs=jo%3A%28pmla+OR+%22modern+philology%22%29+AND+year%3A%5B1905+TO+1915%5D+AND+ty%3Afla%5E1.0&fs=yrm1&view=text&) and make a Dataset Request for wordcounts and metadata in CSV format.
 Then unzip the archive to a directory `test-data` inside the package directory for `dfrtopics`.

 ## Version history

+v0.2.3
+ : 4/19/16.
+An adjusted dfr-browser export via `dfr_browser()` for one-line interactive browsing. `wordcounts_instances` introduced to help express "no, MALLET, no more tokenizing!"

 v0.2.2
  : 2/10/16.
 New (beta) feature: functions for the mutual information of words and documents within topics, and for using this in a posterior predictive check of the model fit: `imi_topic`, `mi_topic`, `imi_check`, `mi_check`.
 Introduces a dependency on RcppEigen.